A visitor’s guide to the city of Acre/Akko – One of Israel’s gems.

 Acre (Akko – עכו) is a port city in northwest Israel on the Mediterranean coast.

-The Old City of Acre (Akko) in Israel is a quaint place, a true sea city, well known for its well-preserved old city walls.
+The Old City of Acre (Akko) in Israel is a quaint place, well known for its well-preserved old city walls.
 Acre is one of the most ancient cities in the world with archeological findings dating back to the early bronze age (~3,000 BCE) and is also a UNESCO world heritage site.
-Seasoned fisherman sit on the ramparts of the walls of the Old City gazing at the views and listening to the sound of the waves endlessly pounding on the rocks.
+Walk along the ramparts on the Old City walls.
+Take in the views and the sound of the waves pounding on the rocks.
 In the market you will find culinary treasures, fabulous flavors, aromas and colors.

 Religious life in Akko

-Acre is a mixed city that includes Jews, Muslims, Christians, Druze and Baha'is.
-It is holy to members of the Bahá'í Faith and many Baha'i pilgrims visit the Mansion of Bahjí whre Bahá'u'lláh's spent the final years of his life.
+Acre is a mixed city that includes Jews, Muslims, Christians, Druze and Bahais.
+It is holy to members of the Bahá’í Faith and many Baha’i pilgrims visit ‘Bahjí’ where Bahá’u’lláh’s spent the final years of his life.